Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Introduction

 The topology in 3D magnetic configurations \cite[]{Baum:1980} is known to play a significant role in eruptive processes leading to solar flares and CMEs.
 Current sheets form naturally near thin separatrices where the magnetic field vanishes or becomes very weak \cite[e.g.,][]{Aly:1990, Low:1988, Lau:1993}.
 Magnetic reconnection along a separator changes the current system, often leading to the large release of energy stored within them \cite[]{Henoux:1987}.
 Observed solar flares show that the field lines closest to the separator connect to bright ribbons in the chromosphere \cite[]{Somov:1998}, indicating the relationship between large current sheets and energy release from the magnetic field and plasma.

-Quasi-separatrix layers (QSLs) are regions from the Sun in which magnetic fields have strongly varying field connectivity \cite[]{Demoulin:1996one, Demoulin:1996three}.
-They are configured in complex 3D topologies that are preferential locations for current sheet development and magnetic reconnection.
+Quasi-separatrix layers \cite[QSLs; ][]{priest:1995, Demoulin:1996one, Demoulin:1996three} are defined as regions of high squashing factor $Q$ \cite[]{titov:2007}, where $Q$ measures geometric distortion and connectivity gradients.
+Large magnetic field gradients are favorable regions of electric current density accumulation (resulting from shear between flux systems) and are therefore locations susceptible to magnetic reconnection \cite[]{syrovatskii:1981, priest:1995, masson:2009}.
 Observed flares have been studied based on the QSL field connectivity down to the chromosphere \cite[]{Demoulin:1997, Mandrini:1997, Bagala:2000}.
+There have also been applications that have associated QSL reconnection at open–closed flux system boundaries (interchange reconnection) to the origin and evolution of the slow solar wind \cite[e.g.,][]{antiochosetal2011, linker_etal-2011-evolutionopenmagnetic, crooker:2012, lynch:2023}.

-MHD models of the solar corona \citep{antiochosetal2011,Linker_etal-2011-EvolutionOpenMagnetic,Titov:2011} revealed that a web of separators and QSLs, primarily associated with the helmet streamer belt, should surround the Sun in the middle corona.
+MHD models of the solar corona \citep{antiochosetal2011, linker_etal-2011-evolutionopenmagnetic, Titov:2011} revealed that a web of separators and QSLs, primarily associated with the helmet streamer belt, should surround the Sun in the middle corona.
 This ``S-web'' was proposed as a natural location for interchange reconnection and a source for the slow solar wind.
-Interchange reconnection dynamics were subsequently demonstrated in MHD simulations \citep{higginsonetal2017,higgensonlynch2018}, and observational evidence for the S-web as a dynamical slow solar wind source has recently been presented \citep{bakeretal2023,chittaetal2023}.
+Interchange reconnection dynamics were subsequently demonstrated in MHD simulations \citep{higginsonetal2017,higgensonlynch2018}, and observational evidence for the S-web as a dynamical slow solar wind source has recently been presented \citep{bakeretal2023,chittaetal2023}.The S-web appears in plots of coronal magnetic-field polarity, typically displayed in \textit{signed log Q} format, defined as S-log Q $\equiv \mathrm{sign}(B_{r})\,\mathrm{log}[Q/2 + (Q^{2}/4 - 1)^{1/2} ]$ \citep[e.g.,][]{titov11}.

-In this paper we discuss recent results of MHD modeling and energetic particle acceleration modeling indicating that there are specialized sites above large-scale current sheets and QSLs, associated with the S-web, where energetic particle populations are accelerated.
-The results of modeling and analytical treatments developed within appendices suggest that QSL-associated particle acceleration naturally provides the seed population for energetic particles, and helps to broaden the longitudinal distribution of accelerated particles from CME-driven acceleration.
+In this paper we develop an analytic framework to describe energetic particle acceleration above large-scale current sheets and QSLs, associated with the S-web, where energetic particle populations are accelerated.
+The results of analytical treatments developed here suggest that QSL-associated particle acceleration naturally provides the seed population for energetic particles.